-In addition, the School may choose to make a report to the DCJ where there are reasonable grounds to suspect a young person (16 or 17 years of age) is at risk of significant harm and there are current concerns about the safety, welfare and wellbeing of the young person.
+In addition, the Principal or Principal's delegate may choose to make a report to the DCJ where there are reasonable grounds to suspect a young person (16 or 17 years of age)

+is at risk of significant harm and there are current concerns about the safety, welfare and well-being of the young person.

-In the Independent School Sector, a mandatory reporter will meet their obligation if they report to the Principal in the School.
-This centralised reporting model ensures that a person in the School has all of the information that may be relevant to the circumstances of the child at risk of significant harm and addresses the risk of the School not being aware of individual incidences that amount to cumulative harm.
+In the Independent School Sector, a mandatory reporter will meet their obligation if they report to the Principal or Deputy Principal in the School.
+This centralised reporting model ensures that the Principal and / or Deputy Principal has all of the information that may be relevant to the circumstances of the child at risk of significant harm and addresses the risk of Mater Dei not being aware of individual incidences that amount to cumulative harm.